Growing Groceries: Basics of Irrigation & Weed Management

 Join us for a discussion of several types of irrigation products and their application in the food garden.
 In addition, we’ll focus on the details of installing drip irrigation and its application for gardens and plants.

-Speaker: Richard Simpson has been in the irrigation business for over 40 years.
+Speakers: Richard Simpson has been in the irrigation business for over 40 years.
 Starting out by digging ditches for his brother-in-law’s installation company, he ended up doing most of the bidding and project management.
 He and his wife, Peggy, ran their own sprinkler installation company for over 10 years, putting in everything from self-designed residential jobs to large school, park, and commercial installations.
 After deciding that working half-days (6 AM to 6 PM) was a little much, he was talked into joining his main sprinkler supplier as an outside salesman and filled that role for almost 30 years with a short 2 year break in the middle as a designer/consultant for a local firm specializing in golf course and ballfield irrigation.
 His project sales have taken him around most of the Northwest and he has had the good fortune to work with many knowledgeable and professional people in the irrigation industry.
 He has maintained Irrigation Association Certifications as a Designer, Water Auditor, and Golf Auditor for many years.

 In partnership with WSU Snohomish County Master Gardeners, the Growing Groceries program brings beginning and experienced gardeners together with speakers and topics focused on growing healthy food using sustainable gardening practices.